 In The Sims, you send your characters out to work in the morning and fast forward to the evening, when they return home with a paycheck.
 In contrast, Squaresville jobs are minigames: you yourself have to manually perform set tasks and get paid in Squallars for each task completed.

 I tried out the mechanic job.
 An endless queue of customers awaited me, each with a motorcycle.
-I changed tyres by tapping on tyres, then a motorcycle.
-I gave new paint jobs by tapping on a paint can, then a motorcycle.
-I changed oil by tapping on oil, then, you guessed it, a motorcycle.
+I changed tyres by tapping on tyres, then tapping on a motorcycle.
+I gave new paint jobs by tapping on a paint can, then tapping on a motorcycle.
+I changed oil by tapping on oil, then, you guessed it, tapping on a motorcycle.

 The monotony started to grate on me.
 The job was a chore and I quickly realised why.
 It’s in Squaresville’s business interests to bore you: if you’re bored you’re more likely to spend your real money on Squallars.
 Or rather, beg your parents to buy Squallars for you.